Katy Perry: 2013–2015: Prism and Super Bowl XLIX halftime show

 In November 2012, Perry began work on her fourth album, Prism.
 She told Billboard, "I know exactly the record I want to make next.
 I know the artwork, the coloring and the tone" and "I even know what type of tour I'm doing next.
 I'll be very pleased if the vision I have in my head becomes a reality."
 After initially telling L'Uomo Vogue in June 2012 that she planned to have "darker elements" in Prism following the end of her marriage, the singer revealed to MTV during the 2013 MTV Video Music Awards that she changed the album's direction after periods of self-reflection.
 Perry commented "I felt very prismatic", which inspired the album's name.
 "Roar" was released as the lead single from Prism on August 10, 2013.
 It was promoted at the MTV Video Music Awards and reached number one on the Billboard Hot 100.
 "Unconditionally" followed as the second single from Prism on October 16, 2013, and peaked at number 14 in the United States.

-Prism was released on October 18, 2013, and has sold 4 million copies as of August 2015.
+Prism was released on October 18, 2013, and has sold over 6 million copies as of September 2016.
 It received favorable reviews from critics and debuted at number one on the Billboard 200 chart.
 Four days later, Perry performed the songs from the album at the iHeartRadio Theater in Los Angeles.
 "Dark Horse" with Juicy J was released as the album's third single in December, and became her ninth U.S. number-one single the following month.
 In 2014, "Birthday" and "This Is How We Do" respectively followed as the album's fourth and fifth singles, and reached the top 25 on the Hot 100.

-Prior to ending her relationship with Mayer in February 2014, she recorded and co-wrote a duet with him titled "Who You Love" for his album Paradise Valley.
+Prior to ending her relationship with Mayer in 2014, she recorded and co-wrote a duet with him titled "Who You Love" for his album Paradise Valley.
 The song was released on August 12, 2013.
 Perry's third headlining tour, the Prismatic World Tour, began in May 2014 and concluded in October 2015.
 It sold almost 2 million tickets and grossed $204.3 million worldwide and won Perry the award for "Top Package" at the 2014 Billboard Touring Awards.
 She also performed at the 2015 Rock in Rio festival on September 27, 2015.

-On November 23, 2014, the NFL announced that Perry would perform at the Super Bowl XLIX halftime show on February 1, 2015.
+On November 23, 2014, the National Football League (NFL) announced that Perry would perform at the Super Bowl XLIX halftime show on February 1, 2015.
 Lenny Kravitz and Missy Elliott served as special guests for the show.
-Her performance was critically acclaimed, and the Guinness World Records announced two days after the singer's halftime show that it garnered 118.5 million viewers in the United States, becoming the most watched and highest rated show in Super Bowl history.
+Her performance was critically acclaimed, and Guinness announced two days after the singer's halftime show that it garnered 118.5 million viewers in the United States, becoming the most watched and highest rated show in Super Bowl history.
 The viewership was higher than the game itself, which was viewed by an audience of 114.4 million.